Top Paying IT Certifications for 2023

-To ensure that you invest in the training and certifications that offer the highest potential return, here are 12 of the highest paying IT certifications for 2022.
+To ensure that you invest in the training and certifications that offer the highest potential return, here are the highest paying IT certifications for 2023.

 SANS/GIAC Security Expert (GSE)The GSE certification is the most prestigious and valuable credential, topping Foote Partners’ recent list of highest-paying certs.
 However, it’s also among the most difficult to earn.